 Try to grow your fan base via social media.
 Engage with your fan and keep them posted to generate excitement.

-Four weeks prior to the release date
+Four weeks before release

 Get in touch with your label manager.
 In an email, write key facts about your release, your promotion plan and preliminary results (online/offline reporting, feedback, airplay etc.).
 Have your release featured on download and streaming services.

-Two weeks prior to the release date
+Two weeks before release

 Create suspense by starting a countdown on social.
 Engage artists and their communities as well.